w3f/Grants-Program/applications/subdeeply_network.md

 ### Overview

-Name: Subdeeply Platform
+Subdeeply is a fully decentralized educational social network that will allow the community and users to access information and resources on each of the Polkadot / Kusama chains and the Substrate framework.
-Short Description: Subdeeply is a decentralized educational service/platform that will allow the community and users to access information, guides, podcast episodes and resources on each of the Polkadot / Kusama chains and Substrate Framework.
+We are integrated as a service and tool to access educational resources and information about the Polkadot / Kusama strings and the Substrate framework.

-Relationship with Polkadot / Kusama: We are integrated with Polkadot, Kusama and Substrate as a service and tool to access educational resources and information about Polkadot / Kusama chains and Substrate Framework.
+Subdeeply returns control to freedom of expression for all users and freedom of choice for all creators.
+Problems arising from private ownership of modern mass communication infrastructures.
+Subdeeply establishes a relationship with the organization of content sources, social aggregation between platforms, quality of user-driven posts, spam control, content monetization and community governance.

-Reason for interest: Subdeeply is focused on increasing the adoption of new and potential users towards Polkadot, Kusama chains and Substrate Framework, made their adoption and use of their services, our goal is to create a platform that supports users in identifying the different services and use cases, implement and provide information about Polkadot and Kusama with the objective that users get involved in blockchains and their technology, get to know the different services they offer, learn how to use them and subsequently boost the blockchain ecosystem through more active users.
+Subdeeply aims to increase the adoption of new and potential users towards Polkadot, Kusama chains and Substrate Framework made their adoption and use of their services, our goal is to create a platform that helps users to identify the different services and use cases, implement and provide information about Polkadot and Kusama with the goal that users get involved in blockchains and their technology, get to know the different services they offer, learn how to use them and subsequently dynamize the blockchain ecosystem through more active users.

 ### Project Details